jaylogue/dec-flip-chip-templates/README.md

 The dec-flip-chip-templates project, including the schematics, PCB layouts, all associated documentation and this README, are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 The file `LICENSE.TXT` contains a copy these provisions.

+## Other FLIP CHIP Designs

+A few other retrocomputing enthusiasts have also created CAD templates and layouts for various DEC FLIP CHIP modules.
+These may be of interest to people who prefer using programs other than KiCAD (Eagle, for example), or maybe just prefer a different approach than mine.
+Here are a few that I've found in my wonderings:

+* __Vincent Slyngstad's__ [PDP-8 Stuff](https://so-much-stuff.com/pdp8/index.php) &#8211; An amazing collection
+of PDP-8 related information; check out the [CAD](https://so-much-stuff.com/pdp8/cad/cad.php) page, which contains the `dec-con` Eagle library and a directory of PCB designs which mimic various original DEC boards.

+* __Malcolm Macleod's__ [Adventures with vintage computers](https://avitech.com.au/) &#8211; Malcolm's site has
+a long list of super-useful articles and blogs on various DEC retrocomputing topics.
+See his [DEC Flip Chip KiCad Template](https://avitech.com.au/?page_id=3319) for a different take on building FLIP CHIP modules with KiCAD.